 Next, you will need to examine your own personal financial planning situation.
 At a minimum, this should entail the development of a personal financial statement so that you can see how much of your estate would be available for funding your child’s future needs deficit.
 Ideally, some trust fund analysis should be completed to determine your funding target.

 Step 6: Prepare Your Last Will and Testaments

-Prepare carefully worded Last Wills and Testaments for both parents and other appropriate legal documents such as powers of attorney (POA) for both parents and consideration of the need for a guardian or a POA for your child.
-The key element here is that you should have “pour over” wills that leave nothing to your special needs child, but instead, leave his or her share to the previously mentioned legal device called a special needs trust which is addressed in the next step.
+Draft Last Wills and Testaments for both parents with precise wording.
+Include legal documents like Powers of Attorney (POA) for both parents.
+Also, consider appointing a guardian or POA for your child.
+The crucial point is to create “pour over” wills.
+These wills should not leave assets directly to your special needs child.
+Instead, they should transfer their share to a special needs trust, as explained in the next step.

 Step 7: Establish a Special Needs Trust

 Establish a “Quality of Life” special needs trust for your child which will hold and manage all funds left to your child for the rest of his or her life.
 Ideally, the trust should be a “living” trust so that it can be used while the parents are alive, and it should also be fully “discretionary” so that it can’t be attacked as a “support trust” by the government authorities.

 Another critical part of this step is the selection of “successor trustees” who will serve after you are gone.
 These people or professionals will manage the trust fund for your child’s benefit.
 See the “Special Needs Trust Worksheet” for guidance on selecting successor trustees.
 If individuals are chosen as successor trustees instead of a professional trustee (which is commonly done), they need to be made aware of the unique fund management requirements of special needs trusts due to the income tax treatment of such trusts.
 So when individuals are chosen, it is often advisable to have an investment professional who is experienced in special needs trust fund management available to assist with the key investment decision making.